 Martin Lab

 The Martin Lab is dedicated to the development of novel gene therapy treatments for patients with a variety of neurological, neuromuscular and lysosomal storage disorders.
 The lab has pioneered dual gene AAV therapies to both replace lost gene function and rebuild lost muscle mass and strength in forms of muscular dystrophy and myopathy, including Duchenne muscular dystrophy (DMD), Limb-girdle muscular dystrophy and GNE myopathy.
-It is predicted that this approach will allow for new, more potent, therapies to be developed for at least 23 forms of human muscle disease.
+It is predicted that this approach will allow for new, more potent therapies to be developed for at least 23 forms of human muscle disease.
 At least one of these therapies may also be applied to the loss of muscle mass during normal aging, termed sarcopenia.
-The lab has also developed a liver-directed therapy for lysosomal acid lipase deficiency.
-This therapy may also have impacts in diseases where lipid imbalances occur, such as coronary artery disease, non-alcoholic fatty liver disease and non-alcoholic steatohepatitis.
+The lab has also developed a liver-directed therapy for lysosomal acid lipase deficiency (LALD) and is working on a gene therapy to treat another lipid disease, Neutral Lipid Storage Disease with Myopathy (NLSD-M).
+These therapies may also have impacts in other diseases where lipid imbalances occur, such as coronary artery disease, non-alcoholic fatty liver disease and non-alcoholic steatohepatitis.

 Current Projects